 Anne is the only member of the Brontë family that was not buried in Haworth where they were from.
 She visited Scarborough in the hope that the change in the air would help her symptoms.
 But, she died in the Wood’s Lodgings where the Grand Hotel is now placed.

 You can pay your respects today to her grave where she is buried overlooking the sea in St. Mary’s Church near Scarborough Castle.
 Apparently, Charlotte Brontë visited her grave and was annoyed to find spelling mistakes declaring her age wrong!
 She was 29 when she died but the stone reads 28.

 8. Walk along the cliffside

-9. Go on a Grand Hotel Scarborough Hotel Tour
+9. Go on the Grand Hotel Scarborough Hotel Tour

 The Grand Hotel Scarborough used to be the classiest establishment on the strip.
 When I was talking to some locals in the area, it was only for the wealthy and taking tea here would cost a small fortune to the working classes.

-But, you can still go inside to explore even if you’re not a guest and have a look at the Grand’s spectacular architecture.
-They do free hotel tours every day at 12pm where they can tell you more about the hotels history and take you around some of the ballrooms!
+You can still go inside to explore even if you’re not a guest and have a look at the Grand’s spectacular architecture.
+They do free hotel tours every day at 12pm where they can tell you more about the hotel’s history and take you around some of the ballrooms!

 10. Take the Central Tramway, a Victorian cliffside funicular